 Monsanto tries to Dismiss Roundup Lawsuits

 There is little Monsanto won’t do to protect its flagship chemical, glyphosate, which stands as the cornerstone of its poison products’ business model.
 Meanwhile the much greater danger is Roundup, of which glyphosate is only the main active ingredient.
 Roundup is many times more dangerous than glyphosate.
 In keeping the argument narrowed to glyphosate, Monsanto is keeping regulators farther away from the much larger problem of Roundup.
-We will hope and pray that Judge Vince Chhabria sees through the subterfuge and allows Monsanto to stand trial.
+We will hope that Judge Vince Chhabria sees through the subterfuge and allows Monsanto to stand trial.